lbzfran/compile-mode.nvim/readme.md

 Calls a temporary buffer that executes the arguments its given.

-The buffer can be closed quickly with `q`.
+The buffer can be closed with `q` when it's in focus.

 The passed arguments are temporarily stored during the current session, and removed everytime a new set of arguments are given to the command.